ServiceNow/azimuth/docs/docs/key-concepts/syntax-analysis.md

 tokens = [token.text for token in doc if not token.is_punct] word_count = len(tokens)
 ```
-Based on the word count, the `long_sentence` and `short_sentence` smart tags are computed.
+Based on the word count, the `long_utterance` and `short_utterance` smart tags are computed.

 ### Sentence Count
- The smart
-tag `multiple_sentences` is based on a spaCy sentencizer:
+The smart tag `multiple_sentences` is based on a spaCy sentencizer:

 ```python
 from spacy.lang.en import English